Ready for a crafting journey with urban herbs?

 Please click below

-Click the button below if you are a Herb Society member and wish to take advantage of the discount.
+Click the payment button below if you are a Herb Society member or a Student or wish to take advantage of the discount for another reason.
 You will be asked to provide your Herb Society membership number by your tutor, after the payment process is set up.

 If you prefer to pay directly, and do not want to use PayPal, payments should be sent to this account: